How Many Pages Will My Cartridge Print?

 But it is still a pretty complicated thing.

 The exact figure stated next to page yield/duty cycle on a cartridge’s product description will be based on ‘page coverage.’
-A measurement enforced by the Office of Fair Trading, this is the amount of ink/toner used on a page, based on the type of text, images, borders etc. Commonly page yield/duty cycle is based on 5% page coverage (our post from June 2014 explains exactly what this means and what it looks like).
+A measurement enforced by the Office of Fair Trading, this is the amount of ink/toner used on a page, based on the type of text, images, borders etc. Commonly page yield/duty cycle is based on 5% page coverage, but what does that look like?
+Here’s an example of different coverage types from the standard 5% to a photograph which is more like 80% coverage:

 So what things can impact on the page yield/duty cycle of your cartridge?